Pyomo/pyomo/doc/OnlineDocs/modeling_extensions/dae.rst

    :scale: 35%
    :align: right

-The pyomo.DAE modeling extension allows users to incorporate systems of differential algebraic equations (DAE)s in a Pyomo model.
+The pyomo.DAE modeling extension [PyomoDAE]_ allows users to incorporate systems of differential algebraic equations (DAE)s in a Pyomo model.
 The modeling components in this extension are able to represent ordinary or partial differential equations.
 The differential equations do not have to be